zoedmky/TRIEKY/README.md

 > Dolzhenko E, English A, Dashnow H et al. Characterization and visualization of tandem repeats at genome scale.
 > *Nature Biotechnology* 2024.

+## Citation

+If you use TRIEKY in your research or clinical workflows, please cite it as follows:

+> Dmitrievsky Z. *TRIEKY: Tandem Repeat Inspector for Emergent K-mer varietY.* GitHub (2026). [https://github.com/zoedmky/TRIEKY](https://github.com/zoedmky/TRIEKY)

 > https://www.nature.com/articles/s41587-023-02057-3